asciamanna/asciamanna.github.io/_posts/2018-01-30-sos-to-save-sinking-test-suites.md

 #### Test Scope

-Another **small** characteristic of micro tests is the scope of the test.
+Another **small** characteristic of microtests is the scope of the test.
 Tests with a very small scope provide **error localization**.
 When a test fails it is important to be able to find the source of the failure immediately.
-Developers who shy away from the appropriate use of test doubles tend to have problems with error localization.
+When the appropriate use of test doubles is avoided, a majority of the test suite becomes integration tests, creating problems for error localization.

 Larger test scopes lead to overlapping tests.
 Test overlap is often the source of unnecessary tests, which increases the suite run time.
 Additionally, large test scopes introduce multiple test failures for a single change.